SSpiyush/Haberman-Survival-Data-Set/README.md

 #How to access the code on google colab

-1)First step is to upload the file(real-estate-price-prediction.ipynb) on google colab.
+1)First step is to upload the file(Haberman's-Survival-Data-Set.ipynb) on google colab.

-2)Than upload the data(data.csv) using following command:
+2)Than upload the data(Haberman.csv) using following command:

 from google.colab import files